dojonorth/small-problems-dojo/README.md

 ###Extra credit:

-3. **Factorial calculator**
+* **Factorial calculator**

-   a.
-Return the factorial of a number.
+   * Return the factorial of a number.
 For example, 4! = 4 * 3 * 2 * 1 = 24
-   b.
-Benchmark your solutions.
+   * Benchmark your solutions.
 How do they perform?
 Is there a way you could make any of your solutions faster?

 ##Testsuites